SelimDenizZayene/CharacterController/README.md

 # Character Controller
 this package provides a character with its controller and animator that feature walking running and sprinting alongside jumping.
-It also features am aiming rig that makes the character look towards the camera's look direction.
+It also features an aiming rig that makes the character look towards the camera's look direction.
 ## Installation
 in unity package manager choose Add package from git URL and paste the git link.
 ##